+Ahmadreza Djalali

-Ahmadreza Djalali Iranian-Swedish Expert in Emergency Disaster Medicine
+Iranian-Swedish Expert in Emergency Disaster Medicine

-Dr. Ahmadreza Djalali is an Iranian-born Swedish citizen (a Swedish resident at the time of his detention by the Iranian regime) and an expert in emergency disaster medicine.
+Dr. Ahmadreza Djalali (born January 14, 1972) is an Iranianborn Swedish citizen (a Swedish resident at the time of his detention by the Iranian regime) and an expert in emergency disaster medicine.
 He is a scientist at the Research Center in Emergency and Disaster Medicine (CRIMEDIN), run by the University of Eastern Piedmont in Novara, Italy, and a professor at the Free University Brussels (VUB).
 His colleague Caroline Pauwels, Director of the Free University in Berlin, described his efforts as "important humanitarian work."